-KACALP is affiliated with KA Associates, Inc. ("KAA"), a FINRA-member broker-dealer.
-KAA shares office space and certain overhead expenses with KACALP.
-In addition, certain officers and employees of KACALP are registered representatives of KAA.
-In limited circumstances, KACALP may open temporary brokerage accounts with KAA for certain private funds that trade in marketable securities.
-Such temporary arrangements are only permitted in circumstances where (i) KACALP is in the process of onboarding a fund with a third-party prime broker or custodian and KACALP (or a controlled affiliate) determines in good faith that waiting for such process to be completed may result in missed investment opportunities to the detriment of fund investors, (ii) certain private equity funds receive a large block of stock in a public company and seek to leverage Kayne's expertise (such arrangements require advisory board approval), (iii) KACALP is "incubating" a new strategy with firm capital in order to determine viability and develop a track record, or (iv) in circumstances where KACALP is directed by a separately managed account client to establish an account at KAA because the client does not have a pre-existing custodian relationship.
-Such arrangements require the prior approval of KACALP's Chief Compliance Officer (who is also the President of KAA), and the fund advisory board, as applicable.
+Kayne is affiliated with KA Associates, LLC ("KAA"), a FINRA-member broker-dealer.
+KAA shares office space and certain overhead expenses with Kayne.
+In addition, certain officers and employees of Kayne are registered representatives of KAA.
+In limited circumstances, Kayne may open temporary brokerage accounts with KAA for certain private funds that trade in marketable securities.
+Such permitted temporary arrangements include, but are not limited to, circumstances where (i) Kayne is in the process of onboarding a fund with a third-party prime broker or custodian and Kayne (or a controlled affiliate) determines in good faith that waiting for such process to be completed may result in missed investment opportunities to the detriment of fund investors, (ii) certain private equity funds receive a large block of stock in a public company and seek to leverage Kayne's expertise (such arrangements require advisory board approval), (iii) Kayne is "incubating" a new strategy with firm capital in order to determine viability and develop a track record, or (iv) in circumstances where Kayne is directed by a separately managed account client to establish an account at KAA because the client does not have a pre-existing custodian relationship.
+Such arrangements require the prior approval of Kayne's Chief Compliance Officer (who is also the President of KAA), and the fund advisory board, as applicable.
 Generally speaking, no fees or commissions are charged by KAA for any trades executed under such arrangements.
-For the avoidance of doubt, the '40 Act funds advised and/or sub-advised by KACALP are prohibited from opening accounts or otherwise trading with KAA.
+For the avoidance of doubt, the '40 Act funds advised and/or sub-advised by Kayne are prohibited from opening accounts or otherwise trading with KAA.

-KACALP is also affiliated with KA Fund Advisors, LLC ("KAFA"), a separately registered investment adviser.
-KAFA is the investment manager of two publicly traded closed-end funds (NYSE: KYN, KMF).
-KACALP is the sole managing member of this adviser.
+Kayne is also affiliated with KA Fund Advisors, LLC ("KAFA"), a separately registered investment adviser.
+KAFA is the investment manager of a publicly traded closed-end fund, Kayne Anderson Energy Infrastructure Fund, Inc. (NYSE: KYN).
+Kayne is the sole managing member of this adviser.